Offset Unlearning for Large Language Models: Analysis

-To better understand how forget quality and model utility change over the course of unlearning, we study the training trajectory of both direct fine-tuning and \model.
-As shown in \Cref{fig:traj}, when targeting the same final performance on the forget set, \model exhibits a steeper decline on the forget set initially compared to direct fine-tuning, which is also coupled with a steeper decline on the Retain Set.
+To better understand how forget and retain performance change over the course of unlearning, we study the training trajectory of both direct fine-tuning and \model.
+As shown in \Cref{fig:traj}, when targeting the same ROUGE score on the forget set, \model exhibits a steeper decline on the forget set initially compared to direct fine-tuning, which is also coupled with a steeper decline on the Retain Set.
 As unlearning progresses, direct fine-tuning starts to lose performance on the Real Author set that the model should not forget, while \model still maintains relatively stable performance.

-When comparing the training trajectory on different TOFU subsets, we can clearly observe the varying degrees of knowledge entanglement with the Forget Set.
-Being the most similar to the Forget Set, Retain Set performance starts to degrade at early stages, followed by the Real Author Set.
+When comparing the training trajectory on different TOFU datasets, we can clearly observe the varying degrees of knowledge entanglement with the Forget Set.
+Being the most similar to the Forget Set, Retain Set performance starts to degrade at early stages, followed by the Real Author set.
 Performance on the World Fact, which is the least relevant to the Forget Set, only declines slightly towards the end of unlearning.
-This highlights the importance of finding a good balance between forget quality and model utility for an unlearning method.
-We also study this trade-off from a more direct perspective by plotting the curve forget set performance versus non-forget set performance in \Cref{fig:traj} (right).
-A desired model should lie at the upper right corner, which represents higher forget quality (i.e. lower forget set performance) and higher model utility (i.e higher non-forget set performance).
-While Direct fine-tuning has stronger performance initially, \model achieves a better balance at higher forget quality levels as direct fine-tuning starts to lose more performance on non-forget sets.
+This highlights the importance of finding a good balance between forget and retain performance for an unlearning method.
+We also study this trade-off from a more direct perspective by plotting the curve forget set ROUGE score versus non-forget set ROUGE score in \Cref{fig:traj} (right).
+A desired model should lie at the upper right corner, which represents strong forget and retain performance.
+While Direct fine-tuning maintains more performance on retain data initially, \model achieves a better balance at higher unlearning levels as direct fine-tuning starts to lose more performance on non-forget sets.